 It is your responsibility to maintain a current Blue Card throughout your course.
 It is also your responsibility to ensure your contact details are up to date with Blue Card Services.
 For example, if you change your address or phone number, you must contact Blue Card Services and provide your new details.

-Complete a Blue Card Application relevant to your campus and visit the Professional Placement Unit along with all your other documents to verify your identification and submit your application.
+Complete a Blue Card Application relevant to your campus and visit the Professional Experience Placement Unit along with all your other documents to verify your identification and submit your application.

 If you reside more than 50 km outside Cairns or Townsville, you should have your identification verified by a Justice of the Peace (JP) or other prescribed person using the Confirmation of Identity Form.
-Then email both your application and confirmation of identity forms (preferably as pdf files) to Professional Placement Unit.
+Then email both your application and confirmation of identity forms (preferably as pdf files) to Professional Experience Placement Unit.
 Enter Blue Card Application as the subject heading of your email.

 If you already hold a Blue Card you should complete a Link an Applicant or Card Holder to this Organisation Form to advise that you are undertaking child-related activities with additional organisations, under the responsibility of JCU.

-Visit the Professional Placement Unit in person to complete part G of the form and to submit the application, ensuring you bring two form of ID with you.
+Visit the Professional Experience Placement Unit in person to complete part G of the form and to submit the application, ensuring you bring two form of ID with you.

 In accordance with Queensland Health and JCU procedures, students who are enrolled in health courses must be fully immunised, before commencing their professional experience placement, or by the end of the first teaching period, whichever comes first.